 Can I use Teleport in production today?

-Teleport has completed several security audits from nationally recognized technology security companies, so we are comfortable with the use of Teleport from a security perspective.
-We are actively supporting Teleport and addressing any issues that are submitted to the github repo.
+Teleport has been deployed on server clusters with thousands of nodes at Fortune 500 companies.
+It has been through several security audits from nationally recognized technology security companies, so we are comfortable with the stability of Teleport from a security perspective.

 Can I connect to nodes behind a firewall?